shweta-cmyk/API-INTEGRATION-AND-DATA-VISUALIZATION/README.md

 Add proper titles, labels, legends, and color schemes to make graphs readable and attractive.

-🧰 Technologies and Tools:
+Technologies and Tools:

-Python
+•Python

-Requests – to fetch API data
+•Requests – to fetch API data

-Pandas – for data manipulation
+•Pandas – for data manipulation

-Matplotlib / Seaborn – for data visualization
+•Matplotlib / Seaborn – for data visualization

 📁 Final Deliverables: